kamrawr/labor-dynamics-analysis/README.md

 # Edit configuration with your API keys and preferences
 # Required: BLS API key, Census API key (optional but recommended)
 ```

+## 🌐 Viewing the Analysis

+The easiest way to explore the analysis results is through the **[interactive dashboard](https://kamrawr.github.io/labor-dynamics-analysis/)**.

+### GitHub Pages Setup

+To enable the rendered visualization page:

+1. Go to your repository settings on GitHub
+2. Navigate to **Pages** (under "Code and automation")
+3. Under **Source**, select "Deploy from a branch"
+4. Select branch: `main` and folder: `/docs`
+5. Click **Save**
+6. Your page will be available at: `https://kamrawr.github.io/labor-dynamics-analysis/`

+### Setting Repository Website

+Make the dashboard easily discoverable:

+1. Go to your repository main page
+2. Click the ⚙️ (gear icon) next to "About" on the right sidebar
+3. In the "Website" field, enter: `https://kamrawr.github.io/labor-dynamics-analysis/`
+4. Check ☑️ "Use your GitHub Pages website"
+5. Add description: `Interactive dashboard analyzing U.S. college enrollment and employment trends with real BLS data`
+6. Add topics: `data-analysis`, `education`, `labor-market`, `statistics`, `visualization`
+7. Click **Save changes**

+The `docs/index.html` file contains a fully rendered analysis dashboard with:
+- 📈 Interactive visualizations
+- 📊 Statistical correlation analysis
+- 🔍 Key findings and trends
+- 🎯 Policy implications
+- 📝 Methodology documentation

 ## 🚀 Quick Start